 So here’s the scoop on inclusive wellness programming – therapeutic recreation, rehabilitative exercise, adaptive fitness, and therapeutic health and wellness.

-Inclusive wellness is an approach to wellness services that is specialized and adaptive minded.
+Inclusive wellness is an approach to wellness services that is specialized and adaptive.
 If you have a medical condition or disability such as diabetes, heart disease, chronic pain, intellectual disability or a neurologic or physically disabling condition, an inclusive fitness center:

 - Is the best and safest place to workout or continue your rehabilitation journey, especially if your medical rehabilitation offerings such as physical therapy or occupational therapy have come to an end.

 - Has exercise specialists, exercise physiologists or inclusive fitness trainers, that have advanced training beyond a basic personal trainer certificate to work confidently with any impairment and are skilled to provide individualized programs for people with medical or disability conditions.

 - Has specialized equipment that is fully accessible, providing adaptations to help make exercise safe with impairments like low vision or poor balance or easy to use from a wheelchair.

 - Offers specialized classes that are diagnosis specific and evidence based (meaning there is a lot of good research to support the fact that it works).